Study of Motorcycle Accidents

-- Motorcycle accidents that occurred during the day were about 33 percent less likely to result in a fatality when compared to those that happened at night.
+- Motorcycle accidents that occurred during the day were 33 percent less likely to result in a fatality than those at night.

 - The chances of a fatality dropped another 33 percent of the accident did not occur at an intersection.

 - Intersections without adequate lighting were about 40 percent more likely to result in a fatality.

 These numbers indicate that motorcycle riders need to exercise extra caution when riding at night.
 The lack of adequate lighting can obscure dangers that could lead to a severe accident.
 Furthermore, intersections are hazardous because the chances of colliding with another vehicle increase dramatically.

 Watch YouTube Video: Avoid Accidents by Using these Motorcycle Safety Tips.
 This video provides some essential motorcycle safety tips on what you can do to make yourself safer on the road and avoid accidents.Help from a Personal Injury Lawyer for Motorcycle Accidents

 Motorcycle accidents have the potential to cause severe injuries and could lead to irreparable damage to families everywhere.
 When a loved one suffers traumatic injuries in a motorcycle accident, this could leave families wondering where they should go for help.
 For help with tough questions, families should reach out to a motorcycle accident attorney in Sacramento.
 An experienced injury lawyer has the experience necessary to help families in their time of need.